eBay/parallec/README.md

 1. **Fine-grained task progress tracking** helps you track the the progress each individual task status.
 Of a parallel task on 1000 target hosts, you may check status on any single host task, and percentage progress on how many are completed.
 1. **Fine-grained task cancelation** on whole/individual request level.
 Of a parallel task on 1000 target hosts, you may cancel a subset of target hosts or cancel the whole parallel task anytime.
 1. **Status-code-aggregation** is provided out of the box.
 1. **Parallel Ping** supports both InetAddress.reachable ICMP (requires root) and Process based ping with retries.
-Performance testing shows it is ** 67% faster** than best-effort tuned FPing on pinging on 1500 targets.
-(2.7 vs 4.5 sec)
+Performance testing shows it is ** 2x the speed of** than best-effort tuned FPing on pinging on 1500 targets.
+(2.2 vs 4.5 sec)
 1. **Parallel SSH** supports both key and password based login and task cancellation.
 1. **Parallel TCP** supports idle timeout based channel closes.